How the Probate Process Works

 With a large estate, it can take quite some time to liquidate all the assets, especially if real estate is involved or the decedent owned a business or was a partner in a company.
 They may have held stocks or other investments or even owned collectibles and other property of value that must be assessed and sold.
 Each state has its own statuses for the timeline of probate, but it must allow time for all known heirs and creditors to be notified and any unknown creditors to come forward.
 Once all creditors have provided evidence of a claim, the administrator must pay those claims before the heirs have any part of the estate.
 Federal and state taxes must be filed and paid as well.

 This process can take months, especially if the estate is large.
 All heirs must wait until it’s complete even if they are entitled to the inheritance.
 There is no way to speed up disbursement until all the steps are completed as required by each state.
 They usually can’t get a home equity loan on inherited property, or sell inheritance property until the estate is settled.
 However, there is a way for heirs to get money before probate ends.
-An inheritance advance, also known as an inheritance cash advance or estate advance, is one way you can get fast cash from part of your inheritance while the probate process is being completed.
+An inheritance advance is one way you can get fast cash from part of your inheritance while the probate process is being completed.

 Is This the Same As Inheritance Loans?

-No, an inheritance cash advance is not the same as a loan.
-With an advance the funds you receive in your bank account are based on your portion of the inheritance.
-It is not the same as a loan because you don’t have to pay back the money.
+No, an inheritance advance is not the same as a loan.
+With an inheritance advance the funds you receive in your bank account are based on your portion of the inheritance.

-With Probate Advance, the funds can be available to you in as little as 24 hours.
+With Probate Advance, the funds can be available to you in as little as 24 hours once approved.

-One of the benefits of getting an advance on your inheritance is aren’t responsible for paying it back.
-It’s not the same as an inheritance loan or loans against inheritance funds.
-The lender provides the funds for a part of the estate.
-If something happens to the estate and the funds aren’t repaid, the lender takes the loss instead of you.
+The funding company provides the funds for a part of the estate.
+If something happens to the estate and the funds aren’t repaid, the funding company takes the loss instead of you.
 What this means is no risk for you if a portion of your inheritance is lost in probate due to other claims made against the estate or if the will is contested and changed.

-An Advance on an Inheritance is Paid Directly To You
+An Inheritance Advance is Paid Directly To You

-Inheritance funding through an advance allows you, the beneficiaries, to have the funds now when you need them instead of waiting for a long probate process, especially since you don’t know how long can an estate stay in probate.
+Inheritance funding allows you, the beneficiaries, to have the funds now when you need them instead of waiting for a long probate process, especially since you don’t know how long can an estate stay in probate.
 The amount you receive will depend on your portion of the inheritance.
 It’s generally capped at a percentage of the total inheritance.
-For instance, if your portion of the inheritance is estimated to be $200,000, you may receive $50,000 in an advance.
+For instance, if your portion of the inheritance is estimated to be $200,000, you may receive $50,000.
 Each inheritance advance company determines the percentage of an inheritance they are willing to fund, which can vary from 15 percent to 30 percent and sometimes even higher.
 That’s why it’s best to compare one company with another to determine the best option for your needs.

-Can I get an Advance on My Inheritance
+Can I get an Inheritance Advance on My Inheritance

-It is possible to get an advance if you’re getting an inheritance from an estate.
-You will need to fill out an inheritance cash advance application with an advance company that provides money for those with an inheritance.
+It is possible to get an inheritance advance if you’re getting an inheritance from an estate.
+You will need to fill out an inheritance advance application with a funding company that provides money for those with an inheritance.
 You’ll need to provide documentation proving that you are an heir to the estate and are interested in selling your share of inherited property.
-Once the lender has reviewed your information, they will determine if you’re approved for an inheritance cash advance.
+Once the funding company has reviewed your information, they will determine if you’re approved for an inheritance advance.
 Once you’ve been approved, the money may be deposited into your bank account in just a couple of days.
-Getting cash advances can be fast and easy if you are part of an inheritance.
+Getting an inheritance advance can be fast and easy if you are part of an inheritance.
 Just make sure you are careful in avoiding beneficiary scams.
-Stick with the top probate loans and recognized providers.

 Clients Are Saying